SOUTH FLORIDA — BOCA RATON

 Parents will be required to complete an online pre-registration parent orientation to understand the philosophy of our program.
 We are part of the Prenda micro-school program in Florida.
 We do not offer IEP or Special Education services.

 Our program is student-led and driven with guidance from parents and educational experts and

 software guided by Prendaschool.com.
 Home Education students will be assessed with the IOWA

 Standardized test in the fall and spring for grades 3–8.
 We do not teach to the test.
 Math and English online programs meet Florida standards and are monitored regularly.
 All students must be registered

 as Home Education students in their county.

 We love parent volunteers if space is available, and parents are interested.
 Anticipated 4 to 5 hours a week of student work at home each week to encourage sports, music, and art, as well as continuing work from Tapestry Academy.
 Fieldtrips and class parties are coordinated with parents to find what works for each group best.
-Our goal is to have an informal Parent/Family event each session for students to share what they've learned and display projects.
+Our goal is to have an informal Parent/Family event each semester for students to share what they've learned and display projects.

 Do public high schools accept non-traditional students?

 Yes.
 Compulsory aged students are not denied access to public high school in their assigned area where they live.
 We offer year-end standardized testing with the IOWA test, to show grade level for grades 3-8.
 Grades K-2 will complete a portfolio review to satisfy home education requirements for the county.
 Parents are required to submit all paperwork to their county.

 Do high schools accept credit from non-traditional classes?